Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - public priorities may change every year - research and feedback from Albertans help identify these shifting priorities

-Budget preparation and introduction
+Preparation and introduction

-Each ministry outlines how much money they need to support the programs and services they provide to Albertans.
-Proposals and needs are debated, and the budget is drafted.
+To prepare the budget, each ministry outlines how much money they need to support the programs and services they provide to Albertans.
+Proposals and needs are discussed, and the budget is drafted.